|

 'Yes they were, Tom.
 But there is still one more question.
 When you were born and put into your Father's arms for the first time, what did he say?'

-Well of course Tom couldn't remember, but he put his trust in the birds once again.
 He took his cup of tea out in the morning and looked around at the birds.
 But that morning the birds were silent.
 They looked down at him from the bushes and tress, but didn't come any closer.
 The morning that Tom had been born, it had been raining and all the windows were shut.
 The birds did not know the answer.
-Tom looked at the silent birds.

 'Take care of yourselves through the winter.
 I'm sorry I won't be here to help you through the cold months.'